siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 [...]
 ~~~

-All installable versions of the package (depending on the sources.list) can be listed as follows:
+All installable versions of the package (depending on the active sources) can be listed as follows:

 ~~~
 user1@pc1:~$ apt list gman